Cataractscauses, symptoms and treatments

 Is cataract surgery painful?

-Modern cataract surgical procedures are virtually painless and have no bleeding, Your AGEI surgical team will numb the surface of your eye using anesthetic eyedrops so that you won’t feel anything during surgery.
+Modern cataract surgical procedures are virtually painless and do not involve bleeding.
+Your AGEI surgical team will numb the surface of your eye using anesthetic eyedrops so that you won’t feel anything during surgery.
 You may also receive medicine to help you relax.

 You’ll be awake during your surgery; the inoperative eye will be draped, and an instrument called a speculum will hold the surgical eye open.
 You may feel slight pressure during the procedure, and this is normal.